min2ha/ukwa-site/content/target/71944/index.en.md

   "subject": null
 }

-# See Me: World’s First Emoji Powered Jukebox Created To Help Young People Talk About How They’re Feeling

 Blog post by See Me, the Scotland social movement, on creating an online emoji powered jukebox to help people in Scotland talk about how they are feeling.